Wholesale Eyelash Extensions for Cat Eye Eyelashes Salons

 2. Eye Shape Diagnostics: The Medical Approach to Styling

 Before you apply a single lash, you must diagnose the canvas.
-Offering cat eye eyelashes extensions to the wrong candidate is a service failure.
+Offering cat eye eyelashes extensions to the wrong candidate is a service retention issue.

 The “Anatomy First” Rule